Welcome to Year 4 with Mr Filby and Mr Powell.

 |Subject Area||Learning||How you can help at home|

-As Year 4 continues your child will be reading progressively more complex books in their guided reading sessions, which they must bring in every day in their book bag.
+In Year 4 your child will be reading progressively more complex books in their guided reading sessions, which they must bring in every day in their book bag.
 Children will also be reading a book from the class library of their choosing.
 Talking to your child about their book and reading with them is proven to be extremely beneficial for their learning.

 A downloadable reading list can be found here: Year 4 reading list